USF-IEEE/Vex-Brain-Device-Manager/README.md

 The TerriBull Device Manager is a comprehensive system designed for managing various types of VEX devices.
 It provides a framework for initializing and controlling devices such as motors, IMUs, and other peripherals using a unified interface.
 This system is built on top of the PROS library for VEX Robotics, leveraging its functionalities for device communication and control.
 More specific documentation related to using the library will be coming soon.

 ## Features
+- **Device Management**: from external computers, you can easily control and manage your VEX specific devices on a V5 brain.
+This can be used to offload compute power to
-- **Device Support**: Supports a wide range of devices including motors, IMUs, distance sensors, vision sensors, and more.
+- **Device Support**: The framework supports a comprehensive range of VEX devices, including motors, IMUs, rotation sensors, distance sensors, vision sensors, and ADI (Analog/Digital Inputs).
-- **Dynamic Initialization**: Devices can be dynamically initialized with specific configurations such as gear sets and brake modes for motors.
+- **Dynamic Initialization and Configuration**: Devices can be dynamically initialized and configured with specific parameters such as gear sets for motors, enabling flexible and adaptive use cases.
-- **Velocity Control**: Allows setting motor velocities with fine-tuned control, considering the gear set configuration.
+- **Velocity and Position Control**: Provides API for setting motor velocities and sensor positions, offering precise control over the hardware.
-- **Extensible Design**: Designed to be easily extendable for additional device types and functionalities.
+- **Serialization and Deserialization**: Integrated with nanopb for efficient communication, allowing devices to send and receive structured data via serial communication.
+- **Extensible Architecture**: Designed with extensibility in mind, making it easy to add support for new devices or functionalities as needed.
+- **Unified Device Management**: Centralizes the management of different types of devices, facilitating easier tracking and control of hardware components.
+- **Real-Time Updates**: Supports real-time updates of device states, ensuring responsive and synchronous operation of robotics components.
+- **Error Handling**: Implements comprehensive error handling mechanisms, providing robustness and reliability in device operations.

 ## Requirements
 - PROS library for VEX Robotics